Inverse demand tracking in transportation networks: The model problem

+We visualize the above notation in \cref{fig:example_network}.
+For the theory of this paper, it is not mandatory that the vertex $v_0$ possesses just one outgoing edge.
+One can interpret $v_0$ as an upstream supersource.
+Besides, this additional assumption simplifies the notation because we can abstain from the introduction of distribution parameters at the inflow vertex later on.

-At the source $v_0$, the injection of flow over time $\mathcal T:=(0,T)$, where $T>0$ is the final time, is modelled by the control variable $u\colon\mathcal T\to\R$ which has to be chosen from an appropriate function space.
+At the source $v_0$, the injection of flow over time $\mathcal T:=(0,T)$, where $T>0$ is the final time, is modeled by the control variable $u\colon\mathcal T\to\R$ which has to be chosen from an appropriate function space.